Thailand’s beauty is not only seen woven within its towering forests and cascading waterfalls, but also in the smiles of its people.

 And, thanks to Operation Smile Thailand, they did.

-Soon after the twins were born, they learned about a medical mission taking place in nearby Ubon Ratchathani, Thailand, where a team of medical volunteers could perform surgery, free of charge.
+Soon after the twins were born, they learned about a surgical program taking place in nearby Ubon Ratchathani, Thailand, where a team of medical volunteers could perform surgery, free of charge.

-Once Lak and Ou received comprehensive health evaluations, the 8-month-old boys were deemed healthy enough to receive surgery and placed on the mission schedule.
+Once Lak and Ou received comprehensive health evaluations, the 8-month-old boys were deemed healthy enough to receive surgery and placed on the program schedule.

 Wanna was overjoyed with the results of her sons’ cleft lip surgeries.
 But she was still worried because both twins continued to struggle to eat and drink.
 The boys needed to grow bigger and stronger before they could receive cleft palate surgeries.

-And one year later, Lak and Ou returned to a mission in Surin and got the operations that made eating and drinking effortless.
+And one year later, Lak and Ou returned to a surgical program in Surin and got the operations that made eating and drinking effortless.

 Wanna diligently works with the twins to improve their speech by using the exercises from an Operation Smile Thailand speech training camp they attended two years after their palate surgeries.